How much CPU and RAM does my website need?

 Choosing your hosting plan can be a daunting task but hopefully now you feel better equipped to make this decision or have the tools to speak to your developer and understand their recommendation!

-While we strongly suggest speaking to your developer, our sales team is on hand to answer any questions you may have regarding your hosting plan and we have a guide that covers contacting Krystal sales and support (link opens in a new tab).
+While we strongly suggest speaking to your developer, our sales team is on hand to answer any questions you may have regarding your hosting plan and we have a guide that covers contacting Krystal sales and support.

 How did we do?